 If your leave under the NYPFL Law is foreseeable, you must give your employer 30-days advance notice so they can plan for your absence.
 If the event was not foreseeable, you must notify your employer as quickly as possible.
 You must fill out the Request for Paid Family Leave (Form PFL-1) and submit it to your employer.
 Once the employer completes the form, you must submit it, in addition with any supporting documentation, directly to your employer’s NYPFL Law insurance carrier.
 You can submit your request before or within thirty (30) days after the start of your leave.
 The insurance carrier must pay or deny your request within eighteen (18) calendar days of receiving the completed request.

-You must submit Form DB-450, along with any additional documents, to your employer or insurance carrier within thirty (30) days of your inability to work due to a disability.
+To apply for short-term disability for maternity leave, you must submit Form DB-450, along with any additional documents, to your employer or insurance carrier within thirty (30) days of your inability to work due to a disability.
 The claim form requires a medical provider to provide a diagnosis and estimate a date upon which you will be able to return to work.
 If the insurance carrier or your employer (if it is self-insured) decides that your claim is not covered, it is required to notify you within forty-five (45) days.
 If this happens, you have the right to a review by the New York Workers’ Compensation Board (which oversees the state’s short-term disability program).

 However, it is important to note that you may not preemptively file a claim for short-term disability because you will not be able to work due to childbirth or pregnancy conditions until you are actually unable to work.
 If you have difficulties filing a claim, or are afraid that your employer will deny you the benefits to which you are entitled, experienced employment lawyers from Moshes law are here to help you.

-No. Under New York law, you can take your maternity/paternity leave in different increments.
+A: No. Under New York law, you can take your maternity/paternity leave in different increments.
 For example, you and your partner might decide to take turns caring for the baby, such that you switch off taking leave every four (4) weeks until you reach your maximum amount of leave.
 If your leave under the NYPFL Law is foreseeable, you must give your employer 30-days advance notice so they can plan for your absence.
 If the event was not foreseeable, you must notify your employer as quickly as possible.

 If you have been discriminated against because of your pregnancy, or your claim for benefits is unfairly denied, call us for a free consultation.
 The Law Offices of Yuriy Moshes represents victims of pregnancy discrimination in the greater New York City area including all the boroughs of New York City (Manhattan, Brooklyn, Queens, the Bronx and Staten Island) as well as Northern New Jersey, upstate New York, and Long Island.